TomConlin/Sudiball/README.md

 07/31/2013 - 08/07/2013

-In the spirit of moving from the theoretical "you can design anything you want" to the more practical this, is the simplest one to build with everyday tools and materials here are vector drawings of my first Generic SudiBall.
+In the spirit of moving from the theoretical "you can design anything you want" to the more practical -- this is the simplest SudiBball to build with everyday tools and materials.

+CAD drawings and print files of my first generic SudiBall are in the [Vector Files](/vector_files/) directory.
+There are two sizes of vector drawing and two formats in the Both are designed to use 3/4" material.
+So far, the 24" has been scaled in half and used with 3/8" material and to a third to use 1/4" material.

+The Postscript can be printed on paper glued to whatever and cut out for quick tests the DXF may need some cleanup before feeding to a machine, i.e cross-hairs removed.
 The important part here is the slots are just 90 degree cuts and cutting the entire profile at 90 degrees does not interfere with making the compound curve on the runners as a separate operation.